seon9cho/ImageEncoder/README.md

 ## Full Model Pipeline

 The details of the entire model design is presented in this section.
-The model is coded in Python, and the neural network model is built using the PyTorch \cite{pytorch} library.
+The model is coded in Python, and the neural network model is built using the [PyTorch](https://pytorch.org/) library.
 A detailed diagram describing the model architecture is shown in Figure \ref{fig:model-design}.

-The first part of the model is the embedding model $E: |\mathcal{V}| \rightarrow d$ as described in equation \ref{eq:embedding}.
-The embedding model is built using \texttt{nn.Embedding} module, in which $M_E$ also acts as trainable weights.
+The first part of the model is the embedding model $E: |\mathcal{V}| \rightarrow d$.
+The embedding model is built using `nn.Embedding` module, in which $M_E$ also acts as trainable weights.
 The model dimension $d$ was set to be 256.
 The embedded input then passes through transformer encoder $\mathcal{T}_\mathbf{e}$.
-There are no major changes to the transformer architecture, so refer to equation \ref{eq:transformer-encoder} for how the transformer encoder is designed.
-The code for building the transformer was obtained from The Annotated transformer \cite{annotated-transformer}.
+There are no major changes to the transformer architecture.
+The code for building the transformer was obtained from [The Annotated Transformer](https://nlp.seas.harvard.edu/2018/04/03/attention.html).
 The number of encoder layers $N$ was set to be 6, the number of attention heads for multihead attention $h$ was set to be 8, and the dimension of the feed-forward network was set to be 1024.
 The output of the transformer encoder progresses through the model exactly as outlined in equations \ref{eq:psi} and \ref{eq:phi} to produce the latent vector $\mathbf{z}$.

 \begin{figure}[t]
     \centering